Gene Roddenberry

-Eugene Wesley Roddenberry Sr. (August 19, 1921 – October 24, 1991) was an American television screenwriter, producer, and creator of Star Trek: The Original Series, its sequel spin-off series Star Trek: The Animated Series, and Star Trek: The Next Generation.
+Eugene Wesley Roddenberry Sr. (August 19, 1921 – October 24, 1991) was an American television screenwriter and producer who created the science fiction series and fictional universe Star Trek.
 Born in El Paso, Texas, Roddenberry grew up in Los Angeles, where his father was a police officer.
 Roddenberry flew 89 combat missions in the Army Air Forces during World War II and worked as a commercial pilot after the war.
-Later, he followed in his father's footsteps and joined the Los Angeles Police Department, where he also began to write scripts for television.
+Later, he joined the Los Angeles Police Department and began to write for television.